 Year 4 children are encouraged to take part in this trip which, for many, will be their first experience of outdoor activities involving a night away from home.
 An extremely enjoyable programme of adventurous, team building, problem solving and leadership tasks ensures that the children are fully engaged in the learning process and have great fun at the same time.
-Based near Hexham, in Northumberland, Dukeshouse Wood is part of Inspiring Learning group and is one of the UK’s leading activity centres.
-Prep School staff accompany the children on activities run by the well-qualified, experienced leaders at the centre.
+Gibside is a National Trust property in the Derwent Valley that’s a haven of adventure and activity.
+Prep School staff accompany the children on activities run by the well-qualified, experienced team. https://sway.com/sHULeynxBFW7fHBi?ref=Link

 Robinwood Activity Centre